-The staff recommendation is to continue to "watch" SB 1217 (Stone).
+No action is requested at this time.
+Staff will continue to watch SB 1217 (Stone).

-Attachment A is the language of SB 1217 (Stone)
+Attachment A is the language of SB 1217 (Stone) Attachment B is the Senate Business, Professions and Economic Development Committee Analysis of SB 1715 (Stone)